The Center for Applied Data Science and Analytics

 Intervene

-Knowledge may be viewed as categorized or organized information1.
-As a result, when new information is considered in context of relevant categorized/organized existing information, it contributes to the expansion of the knowledge pool and expands the problem-solving potential of the information collective.
+Knowledge may be viewed as categorized or organized information.
+As a result, when new information is considered in the context of relevant categorized/organized existing information, it contributes to the expansion of the knowledge pool and expands the problem-solving potential of the information collective.
 Problem solving occurs when relevant knowledge is applied to address a current applicable problem.
 For problem solving to occur, knowledge intervention into the current status of problems must occur.

 Research Strategy Summary